 In the initial stages, the symptoms of ALS are so mild and insignificant that they are often ignored.
 The common symptoms of ALS include the following:

-- Weakness in the legs and arms
+Weakness in the legs and arms

 The muscles of the tongue can also weaken.
 Causing difficulty while speaking and swallowing

 Coping strategies for Amyotrophic Lateral Sclerosis

 Living with ALS is not an easy task.
 And our loved ones will require a lot of courage and support to continue to live with the disease.
-It is necessary to give time to our loved ones to grieve about the disease.
+It is necessary to give time to our loved ones to grieve the condition.
 The following coping strategies can help our aging seniors gracefully cope with ALS.

 Physical incapability is not the end of the road.
-ALS restricts the individual’s ability to carry out their daily tasks due to muscle weakness.
+ALS restricts the individual’s ability to carry out daily tasks due to muscle weakness.
 Paralysis is often inevitable in such cases.
 This makes the individual more prone to depression.
 However, thinking of ALS as just an insignificant part of your life.
-This will help you think in a positive direction.
+This will help you believe in a positive direction.
 And will also help you live a fulfilling life.

 Tips to take care of your loved ones with Amyotrophic Lateral Sclerosis

 These strategies will help you to help your loved ones deal with Amyotrophic Lateral sclerosis (ALS).
-This will also, help caregivers plan better care giving strategies for their loved ones.
+This will also help caregivers plan better caregiving strategies for their loved ones.